matthewbolding/home-media-utilities/README.md

 * Periodically restart computer
 * Periodically reload plexmediaserver service using `systemctl` (p.
 456)
 * Consider utilizing C to streamline disparate shell scripts to a system service
+* Ensure that Home-Media is set to a static local IP address

 ## preferences-backup.sh